Skip to main content

 Next steps

 Permanent life insurance policy loans can be a convenient and flexible way to access extra cash if the need arises.
 And, if repaid in full and in a timely manner, there may be few, if any, financial drawbacks.
-However, before taking a loan against your life insurance policy, be sure to speak to your insurance agent or an insurance company representative to make sure you understand the process, terms, pros, and cons of borrowing against your policy.
+However, before taking a loan against your life insurance policy, speak to your insurance agent or company representative to ensure you understand the process, terms, pros, and cons of borrowing against your policy.
 If you do take out a policy loan, remember to keep a close eye on your outstanding loan balance: If it's too close to 100% of cash value, that could cause the policy to lapse.

 Need some help?